What it is:

-Please contact Caroline Kennon at email@example.com or (716) 961-1864 to arrange an information literacy session for your course.
+Please contact Susan Abel-Smith at email@example.com or 716-961-1864 to arrange an information literacy session for your course.

-There is a multifunction printer/scanner/copier machine in the library connected to our print release system (Pharos).
-It can print either black/white or color pages.
+There are two multifunction printer/scanner/copier machines in the library connected to our print release system (Papercut).
+Both can print either black/white or color pages.
 To print, a user must select the “Papercut Printer on vmc-pcut” and select other additional settings.
-Black/white, double-sided printing is the default.
-To print, a user must choose whether the job is to be done in black/white or in color and send the job to the appropriate queue: “B&WPrint – All on Pharos” for black/white and “ColorPrint – All on Pharos” for color.
-The user must then swipe his or her Villa ID card at the printer station, choose the print job for release, and then authorize it to printed.
+Black/white, double-sided printing is the default; to print in color, a user must go into the “Print Properties” or “Printer Settings” options and select “Auto Color”.
+Once the print job has been sent, the user must then swipe his or her Villa ID card at the printer station, choose the print job for release, and then authorize it to printed.

-Each user has a declining balance of $10 in his or her Pharos account to use for printing; fees are 8ȼ per page to print in black/white and 12ȼ per page to print in color.
-Funds can be added to a user’s Pharos account by visiting the Business Office and Computer Services.
+Each user has a declining balance of $25 in his or her Papercut account to use for printing; fees are 8ȼ per page to print in black/white and 18ȼ per page to print in color.
+Funds can be added to a user’s Papercut account by visiting the Business Office and Computer Services.

-The multifunction printer/scanner/copier machine can produce both black/white and color copies.
-A fee of 8ȼ per black/white page and 12ȼ per color page will be charged to the user’s Pharos balance.
+The multifunction printer/scanner/copier machines can produce both black/white and color copies.
+A fee of 8ȼ per black/white page and 18ȼ per color page will be charged to the user’s Papercut balance.

-Two scanners are available in the library.
-The multifunction printer/scanner/copier machine will do black/white and color scans quickly.
+The multifunction printer/scanner/copier machines will do black/white and color scans quickly.
 It will scan to a flash drive or send scans to a user’s Villa.edu email address.
-A second standalone scanner with higher resolution capabilities is available in the North Room as an attachment to the standing computer there.

 Fax service for students, alumni, trustees, and AcademicSHARE users is not currently available on campus.
-For faculty, staff, and administrators, the multifunction printer/scanner/copier will also have faxing capabilities enabled.
+For faculty, staff, and administrators, faxing is available in the Business Office.

-A small number of laptop computers and headphones are available for students to use within the library.
+A small number of laptop computers, headphones, and phone chargers are available for students to use within the library.
 Laptop/projector carts, tripods and easels are available for faculty, administration, staff, and student use on campus.
 Off-campus use may be granted on a case-by-case basis.
 Please see the librarian at the circulation desk to borrow these items.
 Items will be lent out on a first-come, first-serve basis, with classroom/group use taking precedence.
 Students borrowing laptops will be required to sign a Library Laptop Computer Sign Out Contract prior to their first use of a laptop.